harrewarre/harrewijnen-net/src/wwwroot/content/polestar2-soc-api.md

 - https://developer.tibber.com/explorer
 - https://app.tibber.com/

-So it turns out we can easly get the battery state from the Tibber API for the Polestar 2 via Tibber.
-The only thing needed is a Tibber account (and a Polestar 2).
-The same API that powers the Tibber app, can be used programmatically as well.
+So it turns out we can easly get the battery state from the Tibber API for the Polestar 2.
+The only thing needed is a Tibber account (and, well... a Polestar 2).
+The same API that powers the Tibber app can be used programmatically as well.
 There is one catch with this approach though, and that is the authentication, the Tibber app API does not seem to support token generation so we'll need to sign in to the API with a username and password and then obtain a token that way.
-Not ideal but still not really a problem either.
+Not ideal but not really a problem either.

 ## Getting the battery state

 The very first thing you need to do is configure the Polestar "Power-up" in the Tibber app.
 It can be done right in the app and requires you sign into your Polestar account to configure it.
 Once that is done, we can start calling the Tibber API to get the battery state.

-After you sign into the [app API](https://app.tibber.com/) on the tibber website, you can run this query (still works at the time of writing - The ID fields in the query will depend on your account and car so you'll have to play around a bit with the API explorer to obtain them):
+After you sign into the [app API](https://app.tibber.com/), you can run this query (still works at the time of writing - The ID fields in the query will depend on your account and car so you'll have to play around a bit with the API explorer to obtain them):

 ```graphQL
 {